bmo-tv/sails-hook-jwt-auth/README.md

 # sails-hook-jwt-auth
 Hook that provides jwt authentication sails-compatible scheme, such as policies, routes, controllers, services.
+I've added some more dynamic User Module control.

 # Installation
 Within a Sails App structure: